Creative Processes -- Summer '21

 Project One is assigned.

-Upload all supportive material that documents your creative process from the first project.
+Upload all supportive material that documents your creative process from Module One.
 Ideas, sketches, false starts, successes, failures and thoughts about your own creative process.

 IMPROVISATION & PROJECT TWO